UBC-MDS/forest-fire-area-prediction/reports/Final_report.md

 off by 20ha will be more than twice as bad as being off by 10ha.

 We understand that there are additional ways to improve our model and results.
-While we have tried to compensate for this using Cook’s distance to detect outliers, we could try another outlier detection method to confirms our results.
+Since we have such skewed data it is important that we appropriately address outliers thus we can try other outlier detection methods to confirms our results found using Cook’s distance method.
 We can also employ feature selection algorithms or transform our predictor variables by applying log-normal, square root, or other transformations.
 Additionally, we can consider the interactions between the variables within our model and apply polynomial regression or consider other regression algorithms such as the random forest algorithm which is robust to outliers and non-linear data.

 # References